 All else equal, a decrease in the level of rate base (RB) would lead to a reduced overall revenue requirement (RR).
 If the Maloney Line were then included, the rate base level (RB) would increase, and revenue requirement (RR) would increase.
-Staff estimates RR to increase by approximately $696,184 as shown in our direct case.
-The expected revenues from the Maloney Line Customers is $19,929 or about 2.9 percent of the estimated RR increase - a significant disparity.
-Since rates must be designed to recover the full revenue requirement, the remaining 97.1 percent of the estimated RR increase would be recovered from other customers.
+Staff estimates RR to increase by approximately $435,405as shown in our direct case.
+The expected revenues from the Maloney Line Customers is $19,915 or about 4.4 percent of the estimated RR increase - a significant disparity.
+Since rates must be designed to recover the full revenue requirement, the remaining 95.6 percent of the estimated RR increase would be recovered from other customers.
 This is an increase in rates from what they otherwise would have been without the Maloney Line.
 Mr. Gorman’s argument that PSE’s apparent reduction in distribution rate base over the last few years could offset the costs of the Maloney Line does not reflect how revenue requirement in calculated in Washington.

 Q. Does this conclude your testimony?